aeon0/reactahead/README.md

     );
 }
 ```

-#### onSubmit
-Callback for submit events.
-Submit events are fired if the user submits the input form.
-This can happen as a result of these events:
+onSubmit gets triggered by these events:
 - pressing Enter while focusing the input field
 - pressing Enter while focusing one of the suggestions
 - clicking on one of the suggestions